cozy/cozy-data-indexer/README.md

 ## Description

-Little API that provides indexation and full-text search features.
+Little API that provides indexation and full-text search features to Cozy Cloud Data System.

-NB: built from Bueda Tornado Boilerplate

 # About Cozy